OPEN NIGHTS 2017

 You can do this by learning through your passions, investing in your interests and undertaking learning that meets your needs.
 Learning here should not look the same for any two students.
 It should look the way it needs to for you.

-Many of the students and family who take the time to tour our school ask us what could that look like?
+Many of the students and families who take the time to tour our school ask us what could that look like?
 It’s such a difficult question to answer because it shouldn’t look quite the same for each student.
 For some students, it looks like choice.
 Our students have the freedom to select courses and learning programmes that will meet their needs and interests.
 We try our best to let you work at the level that best reflects you.
 For example, if you’re a Year 9 and great at science, you could look at taking a NCEA Level 1 course.
 If you’re the parent of a Year 1 student who loves to explore outside the classroom, you could help make learning happen there every day.
 Your curriculum is as flexible and tailored as you, your whanau and your learning advisor make it.

 For some students it looks like taking no classes at all every day.
 If you’ve got something that you’re dedicated to, the learning advisors will encourage you to take a risk with your learning and try to do it in the way that best suits you.
 For examples if you wanted to be a musician, we could create a programme that let you play music all day and work towards those individual learning goals.
 We won’t tell you that you should learn like this.
 Instead we’ll get to know you and offer guidance that reflects you as a whole person, not just a student.